gajus/slonik/README.md

   * Query parsing time increases with the query size.
 2. There is a maximum number of parameters that can be bound to the statement (65535).

 As an alternative, we can use [`sql.unnest`](#sqlunnest) to create a set of rows using `unnset`.
-In contrast to `sql.tupleList`, using the `unnset` approach requires only 1 variable per every column; values for each column are passed as an array, e.g.
+Using the `unnset` approach requires only 1 variable per every column; values for each column are passed as an array, e.g.

 ```js
 await connection.query(sql`